India’s Golden Triangle & Tiger Safari

 Day 10: Jaipur – Patan

 Travel to the town of Patan after breakfast.
-On arrival, you will be transferred by camel cart to the Patan Mahal Palace Hotel.
+On arrival in Patan you will be transferred by camel cart to the Patan Mahal Palace Hotel.
 Built around 1790, shortly after the battle of Badal-Mahal, the Patan Mahal Palace has been lovingly turned into a heritage hotel.
 As befitting visitors to a palace, you’ll receive a royal welcome when you reach the grounds and be decorated with flowers.
 This afternoon, enjoy a guided walking tour of Patan town, a wonderful opportunity to see life in an unspoilt rural Indian town.
 There is then the opportunity to continue to Badal Mahal, an 800-year old palace, where you can admire the stunning views of the town and the surrounding mountains.
-Tonight, be indulged with a gala Farewell Dinner on the grounds of the palace hotel, a fitting end to our Indian odyssey.
+Be indulged with a gala Farewell Dinner on the grounds of the palace hotel, a fitting end to our Indian odyssey.

 Day 11: Patan – Depart Delhi